Observed Trials Gear

 Finding riding gear for observed trials riding is not as easy as finding motocross or trail riding gear.
 While some of the dirt bike gear is interchangeable and will definitely work for beginners, trials riding is a specialized arm of off-road riding and requires some trials-specific gear.
 All riders should wear a helmet but after that, each rider will need to decide for themselves how much gear to buy.
 Beginners probably aren't going to need a pair of $350 trials boots, but probably will need a $50 set of elbow pads.
 The reverse is true of experienced riders.

 Trials helmets: Trials helmets are open-faced helmets as opposed to the full-faced motocross and off-road helmets.
 Trials riding is about precision, not speed, and riders need an open field of vision in order to hop from one obstacle to another, but still need protection from falls.
 Some beginning trials riders use either a street bike or motocross helmet and a few even use a bicycle helmet which is better than nothing, but not recommended.
 A few brand names in trials helmets are Wulfsport, Spada, and Airoh.
-Amazon sells both the Airoh TRR and Airoh Evergreen helmets, along with the Spada Edge Explorer (pictured), but check the shipping costs as shipping isn't always free.
+Amazon occassionally sells the Spada Edge Explorer helmet, along with the Airoh TRR helmets.
+If they're not in stock (you'll get a 404 page) the only other Amazon option for the helmet would be Amazon.co.uk.
+Check the shipping costs if shopping on Amazon UK as shipping isn't always free, and keep exchange rates in mind as well.
+A couple of websites to check for trials gear in the US are The Tryals Shop, and Ryan Young.

 Trials training DVDs: Ryan Young released a couple of trials training videos a few years back that offer some good advice for getting started with trials bikes.
 His Basic Skills and Cross Training DVD, and his Advanced Training DVD are usually available on Amazon, or check Ebay, or try Ryan's website to see if you can get a better price.